Auroratide/monadorecipes/src/recipes/wingberry-cake/recipe.md

 ## Directions

 1. Preheat oven to 350°F (175°C).
 Grease a 9×9-inch baking pan.
 2. Sift together the flour, baking powder, baking soda, nutmeg, and salt.
 Set aside.
+[Flour: 1 1/2 cups, Baking Powder: 1 1/2 teaspoons, Baking Soda: 1 teaspoon, Nutmeg: 1/2 teaspoon, Salt: 1/4 teaspoon]
 3. In a saucepan over medium heat, combine brown sugar and the ⅓ cup of butter.
 Bring to a boil, then pour into the bottom of the baking pan.
+[Brown Sugar: 2/3 cups, Butter: 1/3 cups]
 4. Sprinkle the cranberries and almonds over the brown sugar mixture.
+[Cranberries: 1 1/4 cups, Almonds (chopped): 1/2 cups]
 5. In a large bowl, cream together the remaining ½ cup of butter and the white sugar until light and fluffy.
 Beat in the eggs one at a time, then stir in the honey.
 Beat in the flour mixture alternately with the sour cream.
 Spread the batter over the cranberries and almonds.
+[Butter: 1/2 cups, White Sugar: 3/4 cups, Eggs: 2, Honey: 2 tablespoons, Sour Cream: 1 cup]
 6. Bake for 50 minutes, or until an inserted toothpick comes out clean.
 7. Cool in the pan for 15 minutes, then invert onto a serving plate.
 Enjoy!